ruoyann/tp/docs/DeveloperGuide.md

 ### Enhanced List Command

+#### Overview

+The List Command is enhanced to support filtering of favourites and tags.

 #### Implementation

-The `Model` component stores the currently 'selected' `StudySpot` objects as a separate filtered list which is exposed to outsiders as an unmodifiable `ObservableList<StudySpot>` that can be 'observed'.
+The `Model` component stores the currently 'selected' `StudySpot` objects as a separate filtered list.
 The filter of this list can be updated using `Model#updateFilteredStudySpotList(Predicate<StudySpot> predicate)`.

 Given below is an example usage scenario and how the list mechanism behaves at every step.

 Step 1.
-The user executes `list -f` command to show all favourites in the StudyTracker. `StudyTrackerParser` class creates a `ListCommandParser` to parse the command and creates a `ListCommand` object with a `Predicate<StudySpot>` that filters for favourite StudySpots.
+The user executes `list -f` command to show all favourites in the StudyTracker. `StudyTrackerParser` class creates a `ListCommandParser` to parse the command and creates a `ListCommand` object with a `Predicate<StudySpot>` that filters for favourite `StudySpots`.

-Step 2.
-LogicManager executes the `ListCommand` object, calling `Model#updateFilteredStudySpotList(Predicate<StudySpot> predicate)`.
-This updates the model in StudyTracker to show only favourite StudySpots to the user.
+Step 2. `LogicManager` executes the `ListCommand` object, calling `Model#updateFilteredStudySpotList(Predicate<StudySpot> predicate)`.
+This updates the model in StudyTracker to show only favourite `StudySpots` to the user.

-The following sequence diagram demonstrates how StudyTrackerParser parses the command.
+The following sequence diagram demonstrates how `StudyTrackerParser` parses the command.

 ![ListSequenceDiagram](images/ListSequenceDiagram.png)

 #### Design considerations:

+**Behaviour of filters with multiple tags:**
+* **Current choice:** Filtering by tags show StudySpots that all specified tags.
+* **Alternative 1:** Filtering by tags show StudySpots that contain at least one of the specified tags.

+We felt that our choice would be the most intuitive behaviour of filter.

+#### Future Extensions:

+A future extension would be for ListCommand to filter amenities as well.

 --------------------------------------------------------------------------------------------------------------------